 Call our Chicago medical malpractice lawyers at (888) 424-5757 or use this form for a free evaluation.
 All sensitive or confidential information you share with our experienced attorneys remains private through an attorney-client relationship.

-What Is Considered a Delayed Diagnosis?
+What Are Considered Delayed Diagnoses?

 If your doctor failed to diagnose your condition or ailment within a reasonable time, it could be considered a delayed diagnosis.

 A delayed diagnosis refers to delayed treatment, leading to your condition becoming more severe.
-In addition, prolonged treatment may come with higher medical expenses, lost wages, unnecessary physical pain, loss of physical ability, and other unfortunate consequences.
+In addition, prolonged treatment may come with higher medical expenses, lost wages, and unnecessary physical pain, loss of physical ability, and other unfortunate consequences.